o-gumenna/reddit_analysis_project/README.md

-The raw data (Pushshift) is stored on [Academic Torrents](https://academictorrents.com/details/30dee5f0406da7a353aff6a8caa2d54fd01f2ca1).
+The raw data pushshift is stored on [Academic Torrents](https://academictorrents.com/details/30dee5f0406da7a353aff6a8caa2d54fd01f2ca1).

-The analysis uses the following monthly files:
+Files are monthly:
 - `RS_2025-01.zst` (submissions January 2025)
 - `RC_2025-01.zst` (comments January 2025)

-Base extraction scripts are adapted from [PushshiftDumps](https://github.com/SanGreel/PushshiftDumps/tree/master).

-**Final Dataset:** The processed dataset can be found [here](https://drive.google.com/file/d/1rvr8waMZtuJvKK-CtyH5LssDj_-ns3i2/view)

-## Project Structure & Scripts
+## Scripts

 The repository includes the following Python scripts for data extraction and cleaning:

 * **`combine_folder_multiprocess.py`** Unpacking monthly files and downloading selected subreddits into a selected directory.

 * **`filter_file_categorized.py`** Processing `.zst` files and downloading data into a CSV file with specific fields (`base_headers`).
 Enables (but does not require) the creation of additional categorized columns using a keyword dictionary.

 * **`data_processing.ipynb`** Data cleaning and dataset downloading operations.

+Scripts are based on code from from [PushshiftDumps](https://github.com/SanGreel/PushshiftDumps/tree/master).
+**Final Dataset** can be found [here](https://drive.google.com/file/d/1rvr8waMZtuJvKK-CtyH5LssDj_-ns3i2/view)

-## How to Run
+### How to Run

-Before running the notebooks through **Google Colab**, make sure you have copied the dataset to your Drive.
-To run it using **Jupyter** or another local environment, the dataset should be loaded locally.
+Before running the notebooks through Google Colab, make sure you have copied the dataset to your Drive.
+To run it using Jupyter or another local environment, the dataset should be loaded locally.

-### Notebooks Description
+## Notebooks